 The most popular Linux based server operating system I see used by the community is by far Ubuntu 18.04 / 16.04.
 It’s free and extremely powerful.
 Whether it be used to host Docker, LAMP web server, Plex server, game servers, or containers, Ubuntu can do it all for FREE.

 Here I should also mention Docker because let’s be real, who runs Docker on anything other than a Linux based host?
-If you do you’re pretty rare, the majority of people I’ve interacted with either use Ubuntu or Alpine as their Docker hosts.
+If you do, you’re pretty rare, most people I’ve interacted with either use Ubuntu or Alpine as their Docker hosts.

 There are a lot of free services you can dabble in to stretch your mind, but the most common free services I see people running are:

 – Windows Server to setup a Domain, DNS & DHCP